 When I originally installed the inverter, I attempted to operate the equipment using the inverter-supplied switch that is intended to switch the inverter on automatically when the shore power is interrupted.

 Rather than relying on an automatic switch, I extended the “lockout” switch that Ranger supplied to switch between the generator and shore power.
 I added a third position to support the inverter.
 You can see on the right that either the Shore Power, Inverter or Generator can be selected, but only one at a time.

 The second air conditioner breaker was added to support the rooftop inverter described elsewhere.

 The meter located above the switches shows the voltage present in the boat.
 Normally this is 120 volts, but it can vary 10 or so volts either way without a problem.
 This meter may dip briefly when the air conditioner starts.

 The inverter has a new control located just above the AC distribution panel next to the helm seat.
-Position 1, the top position, is selected when the generator is desired.
-Start the generator, allow it to warm up, Select “Generator” on the AC distribution panel, and place the inverter control in “Shore Power/Charge.”
-The inverter will automatically supply power whenever the generator is not running and charge the inverter battery when the generator is running.
+Position 1, the top position, is selected when the the inverter is required to be on.
+The bottom position operates the inverter when power is demanded, but turns off the inverter when no power is required.

 I hope this is less confusing to you than it is to me.